kintoandar/kintoandar.github.io/_posts/2015-01-28-veewee-packer-kickstarting-vms-into-gear.md

 ![automation_cloud](/images/automation_cloud.jpg)
 </div>

-Don't get me wrong, OS installation **is not** a lost art and it's vital as the underlying corner stone of a infrastructure.
+Don't get me wrong, OS installation **is not** a lost art and it's vital as the underlying corner stone of an infrastructure.

 > How would you guarantee important OS security/service upgrade in production will play nice with your application?